 - Home health care services – again, as with the other options listed above.
 Consideration must be made to the expenses related to in home nursing care or home health aides if they were to be needed.

-- Very socially active – co-housing communities are generally chosen by it’s residents because it IS so socially active.
+- Plenty of social opportunities – co-housing communities are generally chosen by their residents because they ARE so socially active.
 You create and share meals together.
 Recreational activities are normally done together.

 - Everyone contributes their skills – it may be that you can no longer drive – well someone in the group may still be driving and that is a big help.
 Every person in the co-housing group contributes their skills as best they can to the group.

 - Shared expenses – some co-housing communities share the expenses to run and maintain the home and the lifestyle.

 - Not everyone gets along – let’s face it, not everyone gets along with everyone.
 So, there may be others in the co-housing group that you simply cannot stand to be with (and vice versa).
 If possible – spend a week or two at a co-housing location before you move into one.